xsauce-io/protocol/README.md

 ## Contracts
 In this repo you will find contracts such as:
 - SauceERC20Token
-- xTreasury
+- Xtreasury
-- xDAO
+- DAOx
-- xChange
+- Xchange

 ## Resources
 Checkout our docs to learn more: https://docs.xsauce.io/